drush-ops/drush/docs/configure.md

 and MySQL to use in the command line interface.
 This is independent of the php version selected in the MAMP application settings.
 Under OS X, edit (or create if it does not already exist) a file called .bash_profile in your home folder.

-If you want to use php 5.4.x, add this line:

-    export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5.4/bin:$PATH"

-If you use MAMP 3 (php 5.5.14 by default) and want to use php 5.5.x , add this line instead:
+If you use MAMP 3 (php 5.5.14 by default) and want to use php 5.5.x , add this line:

     export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php/php5.5.14/bin:$PATH"